biterik/Relevantr/README.md

 - **ChromaDB** team for the vector database
 - **Google** for the Gemini AI API
 - **Scientific community** for inspiring this tool
+- **Sriram Anand** for windows installation, testing and debuggging

 ## 📞 Support